What does a maintenance coordinator do?

 Maintenance coordinators manage, schedule, and purchase maintenance services and supplies for businesses and organizations.
 They can have a broad range of tasks, depending on the company they work for.

-In other cases, maintenance coordinators support an in-house maintenance staff, providing administrative assistance to a maintenance supervisor.
+In other cases, coordinators support an in-house maintenance staff, providing administrative assistance to a maintenance supervisor.
 Tasks include managing work orders, communicating with tenants or departments regarding maintenance work needed, handling purchasing of supplies and materials, and working with outside vendors.

 Maintenance coordinators can also manage some day-to-day upkeep for a business including changing light bulbs or filters, cleaning spills, and managing lawn care services.
 They are the point people for repair problems on a factory line or within a residential building.
 Coordinators must ensure that equipment or tools are ready for technicians and keep track of preventive maintenance tasks.
 They can also serve as a checkpoint for quality and compliance.